 Return Migration and Reintegration– This includes return decision making factors, assisted voluntary return, repatriation after conflict, diaspora return and knowledge transfer and defining and measuring reintegration.
 Katie has developed the reintegration strategies approach to understand how migrants reintegrate upon return and separate to this a return and reintegration index to measure levels of reintegration and sustainable return.

-Irregular and Transit Migration– Katie’s work examines the drivers, flows, processes, experiences and decision making factors involved in irregular migration including rejected asylum seekers and former unaccompanied minors.
+Irregular Migration Journeys– Katie’s work examines the drivers, flows, processes, experiences and decision making factors involved in irregular migration.
 Her work also explores the dynamics of smuggling processes and migrants experiences of human smuggling.
-At present Katie is working on understanding how migrants make decisions in transit regarding onwards migration, stay, or return.
-See the Understanding Irregular Migrant Decision Making Processes in Transit for further information.

 Migration and Development– Through her work Katie examines the relationship between migration and development.
 This includes how diaspora returnees contribute to knowledge transfer and capacity building for development in their countries of origin, and an examination of diaspora engagement policies.
 During her PhD Katie worked with Ethiopian domestic workers that had returned from the Middle East.